semuconsulting/PyGPSClient/README.md

 * To show or hide the various widgets, go to Menu..View and click on the relevant hide/show option.
 * Protocols Shown - Select which protocols to display; NMEA, UBX and/or RTCM3 (NB: this only changes the displayed protocols - to change the actual protocols output by the receiver, use the CFG-PRT command).
 * Console Display - Select from parsed, binary or hexadecimal formats.
+* Tags - Turn console color tagging on or off.
+User-configurable color tags are loaded from a file "colortags" (lower case, no extension) in the user's home directory - see example provided.
+NB: color tagging does impose a small performance overhead - turning it off will improve console response times at very high transaction rates.
 * Degrees Format and Units - Change the displayed degree and unit formats.
 * Zoom - Change the web map scale (any change will take effect at the next map refresh, indicated by a small timer icon at the top left of the panel).
 * Show Legend - Turn the graph legend on or off.